Couples Counseling FAQs

 What if we just don’t love each other anymore?

-If you used to be in love, chances are good you treated each other really well back then.
 When we behave in loving ways, our partners fall in love with us.
 When we stop, they fall out of love with us.
 When we start again, they can usually fall back in love with us again, but you’ll have to learn to trust each other and trust the process.

 What if there has been an affair?